FAQs About Wolfried.

 Our foundation is always nutrition first: fresh, functional food tailored to the dog in front of us.
 Additionally, we incorporate phytotherapy (Traditional European herbal medicine) and mycotherapy (medicinal mushrooms), both of which are supported by evidence and tradition.

 Wolfried does not diagnose, prescribe, or replace veterinary care.
-Our role is to support dogs through nutrition and natural medicine, not to treat disease.
+We practice canine health and guardian-informed consulting.
+Our primary role is to support dogs through nutrition and natural medicine, not to treat disease.

 That said, we also recognize that some situations require more than herbs or diet alone.
 In those cases, we will never leave an animal to suffer in the name of “purity.”
 After careful consideration, we may recommend that caregivers seek conventional interventions when they are the safest and most effective path forward.